wildcards-world/immutable-npm/README.md

 - Cache previously used commands (speed improvement)

 - Change the name to something that is equally simple and doesn't conflict with [inpm](https://www.npmjs.com/package/inpm).
-Part of me wishes I could contact the developer of `inpm` npm registry version and ask to take the name but that would trully go against exactly the problem I am solving 😂
+Part of me wishes I could contact the developer of `inpm` (npm registry version) and ask to take the name but that would truly go against exactly the problem this package solves 😂

 ## Resources used to build this tool